AntonioCabrera/FlappyBirdPlayvationTest2020/README.md

    * Think off the possibility of using Tween animations.
    * Add some features like a power up to make the bird grow and destroy colliding columns with an animation.
    * More obstacle variety.
-   * Add unit testing again and solve that trouble I had (altought the size of the project and features don't give much space).
+   * Add unit testing again and solve that trouble I had (altought the size of the project and features don't give much space to need testing).
-   * Improve control on WebRequest calls, like a cache for your best score and post it next time you have connectivity or check internet availability.
+   * Improve control on WebRequest calls, like a cache for your best score to post it the next time you have connectivity and/or check internet availability.
-   * Reuse scene so every time you die you need to load the same scene.
+   * Reuse the scene so every time you die you don't need to load the same scene again.
    * Improve Bird animations.